cloudevents/spec/pubsub-protocol-binding.md

 ### 2.1. datacontenttype Attribute

-The assumption is that the `datacontenttype` attribute contains a [RFC2046][rfc2046] compliant media-type expression.
+The `datacontenttype` attribute SHOULD contain a [RFC2046][rfc2046] compliant media-type expression.

 ### 2.2. data Attribute

-The assumption is that the `data` attribute contains opaque application data that is encoded as declared by the `datacontenttype` attribute.
+The `data` attribute SHOULD contain opaque application data that is encoded as declared by the `datacontenttype` attribute.

-An application is free to hold the information in any in-memory representation of its choosing, but as the value is transposed into a Pub/Sub message as defined in this specification, the assumption is that the `data` attribute value is made available as a sequence of bytes.
+An application MAY hold the information in any in-memory representation of its choosing, but as the value is transposed into a Pub/Sub message as defined in this specification, the assumption is that the `data` attribute value is made available as a sequence of bytes.